Get the highlights in your inbox every week.

 Maybe you want to take control of your information and move away from a closed, proprietary tool.
 Maybe you're disgruntled about the recent changes to Evernote's services.
 Maybe you just want to take notes the open source way.
 Whatever your reasons for moving away from Evernote, there are open source alternatives out there.

-Laverna is a close second to Paperwork in the running for a feature-rich replacement for Evernote.
-You can format your notes with Markdown (a lightweight markup language that uses keyboard symbols to denote formatting).
+With Laverna, you can format your notes with Markdown (a lightweight markup language that uses keyboard symbols to denote formatting).
 Don't worry if you don't know Markdown.
 You can add formatting with a click using Laverna's toolbar.

 Laverna doesn't have notebooks or tags, though its search engine does a pretty good job of finding notes.
 On top of that, you can embed images into your notes with a couple of clicks.